Volkswagen Corrado: Variants

 Launched in the end of 1988 (three years before the end of Scirocco production), all Corrados were front-wheel drive and featured petrol engines.
-The Corrado debuted with two engine choices: a 1.8 litre 16-valve inline four with 136 PS (KR), and a supercharged 1.8 litre eight valve inline four, marketed as the G60 and delivering 160 PS.
+The Corrado debuted with two engine choices: a 1.8 litre 16-valve inline-four with 136 PS (KR), and a supercharged 1.8 litre eight valve inline four, marketed as the G60 and delivering 160 PS.

-The Corrado G60 is named for the G Lader with which it is equipped, a scroll supercharger whose interior resembles the letter "G".
+The Corrado G60 is named for the G Lader with which it is equipped, a scroll-type supercharger whose interior resembles the letter "G".
+Sales were initially slow, as the Corrado was considerably more expensive than the Scirocco it was meant to replace.
+Volkswagen United States stated that they had "overequipped the Corrado" when first introduced, leading to sluggish sales.

 There were also two special models of the G60.
 The G60 Jet was an economy version for the German market only, thought to be a run out model before the introduction of the VR6.
 This model was only available in four colours and featured a colour coded interior.
 Volkswagen could not confirm production numbers for the Jet model.

 Another variant is Volkswagen Motorsport (VWMS) Corrado 16V G60.
 Although the 16-valve engine combined with the original G-Lader was appreciated within the enthusiast community, the model never saw series production.
 It is generally believed that only two factory built examples were manufactured, both in Nugget Yellow.

 Volkswagen introduced two new engines for 1992.
-The first was a naturally aspirated 2.0 litre, 16-valve 136 PS inline four, basically a further development of the 1.8 litre engine; this engine was not made available to the North American market.
+The first was a naturally aspirated 2.0 litre, 16-valve 136 PS inline-four, basically a further development of the 1.8-litre engine; this engine was never made available to the North American market.

-The second was the 12-valve VR6 engine, which came in two variants: a 2.8 litre 178 hp model for the United States and Canadian markets, and a 2861 cc producing 190 PS at 5,800 rpm and 245 Nm at 4,200 rpm of torque version for the European market, fuel feed by Bosch Motronic 2.7 fuel injection.
-In the United States, the model VR6 was marketed as the Corrado SLC (sport luxury coupe).
+The second was the 12-valve VR6 engine, which came in two variants: a 2.8-litre 178 hp model for the United States and Canadian markets, and a 2861 cc producing 190 PS at 5,800 rpm and 245 Nm at 4,200 rpm of torque version for the European market, fuel feed by Bosch Motronic 2.7 fuel injection.
+In the United States, the VR6 model was announced in October 1991 but only arrived during the 1992 calendar year and was marketed as the Corrado SLC (Sport Luxury Coupe).
+3,500 examples were brought in for 1992; 1,500 leftover G60s were also sold after the SLC had been introduced.

 Upon revising the engine, Volkswagen updated the styling with a new front grill and foglamps.
 With the introduction of the VR6 engine, the G60 engine disappeared from the North American market after 1992 and European market in 1993.
 The VR6 engine provided a compromise between both V-shaped and straight engines by placing the two cylinder banks at an angle of 15°, with a single cylinder head.

 This design allowed engineers to fit a six cylinder engine into roughly the space previously occupied by four cylinder engines, while closely approaching the smoothness of a straight six design.
 1994 was the last model year of the Corrado in the United States.